jpazvd/wbopendata/README.md

 - indicator(string): Indicators List list of indicator codes (All series).
 When selecting multiple indicators please use semicolon (;), to separate differenet indicatos.

+## Disclaimer

+   Users should not use wbopendata without checking first for more detailed information on the definitions of each [indicator](http://data.worldbank.org/indicator/)
+    and [data-catalogues](http://data.worldbank.org/data-catalog/).
+The indicators names and codes used by wbopendata are precisely the same used in the World Bank data catalogue in order to facilitate such cross reference.

+   When downloading specific series, through the indicator options, wbopendata will by default display in the Stata results
+    window the metadata available for this particular series, including information on the name of the series, the source, a detailed description of the indicator, and the organization responsible for compiling this indicator.

+## Terms of use World Bank Data

+The use of World Bank datasets listed in the Data Catalog is governed by a specific [Terms of Use for World Bank Data](http://data.worldbank.org/summary-terms-of-use/).

+The terms of use of the APIs is governed by the [World Bank Terms and Conditions](http://go.worldbank.org/C09SUA7BK0/).